harigopal/blog.harigopal.in/_posts/2019-10-05-application-state-is-not-the-answer.md

 When we collect state from different parts of the application, it's almost impossible for all of these values to be (closely) related.
 Usually, they're collected over time as the application's feature-set expands and evolves, and as such they're going to be incorporated into a single reducer that, increasingly needs to handle values with different purposes.

 The issue that pops up as a result is increased _cognitive load_.
 It's easy to make changes when the number of things that _can_ change is low.
 The larger the size of the state being managed by a reducer, the harder it is to simply fit all of its variables into _our_ working memory.

+When asked for his opinion, here's what [Jasim](http://www.jasimabasheer.com/) had to say about this topic:

+> One solution to large reducers that we've been using more and more is to lean on domain-specific modules, and use the reducer just as a very high-level dispatcher.
+>
+> UI handler functions in lower-level components can run their own computation and then pass final results back to a reducer.
+This keeps the responsibility of each domain closer to the component that handles it, and the implementations are all co-located neatly in their own modules.

 ## Back to Basics